float3/float3.github.io/content/blog/veganism.md

 	- Ok idk why living in pens is listed like it's a positive, seems like a negative to me.
 	- pigs housed in barren, crowded pens often resort to fighting and tail-biting, inflicting wounds on their pen-mates out of stress and boredom
 -  They have no predators:
-	- Ok this is true, I just had a great idea though, let's look up people in demographics and areas that are high risk groups for getting assaulted, that way they have no assaulters
+	- Yes, the absence of predators is a real benefit, but it does not settle welfare.
+Removing one danger can still leave an animal in an environment full of chronic stress, pain, confinement, and early death.
+	- A protected prison would also have no predators.
+That fact alone would not make it good.
-	- If you don't think the comparison between humans and animals is valid then consider that animals experience chronic stress in captivity
+	- If you don't think the comparison between humans and animals is valid, consider the narrower point: animals can experience chronic stress in captivity even when predators are absent.
 	- 556 million chickens in the USA die annually prematurely, without ever reaching slaughter because of holding conditions. https://www.vox.com/future-perfect/389639/chicken-poultry-industry-mortality-death
 - They are able to fuck:
-	- Most livestock animals are bred through artifical insemination, bred turkeys because of their big body size cannot mate naturally at all.
+	- Most livestock animals are bred through artificial insemination.
+Turkeys bred for very large bodies often cannot mate naturally at all.
 	- only about 3% of female pigs ever breed through direct contact with a male.
-	- 80% of dairy cows in the US are bred through artificial insemination, Bulls are usually not kept on-site. https://pmc.ncbi.nlm.nih.gov/articles/PMC4095965
+	- 80% of dairy cows in the US are bred through artificial insemination, bulls are usually not kept on-site. https://pmc.ncbi.nlm.nih.gov/articles/PMC4095965
 - They get fed:
 	- Not all farm animals are allowed to eat freely.
 Breeding animals, in particular, often have their feed intentionally restricted, leaving them in a constant state of hunger. https://pubmed.ncbi.nlm.nih.gov/12782235
 	- Similarly, pregnant sows in industrial systems are typically fed a restricted diet to avoid excessive weight gain.
 Studies and welfare audits report that gestating sows on farms exhibit physiological and behavioral signs of hunger, such as aggression at feeding time and sham chewing, because they are not given enough bulk food to feel satiated https://www.thepigsite.com/articles/welfare-issues-resulting-from-feed-restriction-in-pregnant-sows